Chara scores twice, Halak stops 26 and Bruins top Flyers 3-0

+BOSTON (AP) - Boston's defense provided all the offense the Bruins needed, and then some.

-BOSTON (AP) - Zdeno Chara scored twice, Jaroslav Halak stopped 26 shots and the Boston Bruins beat the Philadelphia Flyers 3-0 on Thursday night.
+Zdeno Chara scored twice, Jaroslav Halak stopped 26 shots and the Bruins beat the Philadelphia Flyers 3-0 on Thursday night.

+"If I can contribute to the offense, it's always nice, but I think that we are more proud of keeping our net clean from the pucks going in," said Chara, who gave the Bruins a 1-0 lead 13 minutes into the second period and added an empty-netter with 23 seconds left.

+Fittingly, Halak got the only assist on Chara's second goal as he capped off his second shutout as a Bruin and 44th of his career.

 Jake DeBrusk also scored for the Bruins, who improved to 6-0-2 in their last eight against Philadelphia and 9-0-1 in the last 10 meetings in Boston.

-Halak got his second shutout with the Bruins and 44th of his career.

-Chara's goal 13 minutes into the second period put Boston up 1-0, and DeBrusk scored on a tip-in with 2:32 left in the second.
+Chara's goal 13 minutes into the second period put Boston up 1-0, and DeBrusk scored a power-play goal on a tip-in with 2:32 left in the second.

+"Any time you can give yourself a cushion with the way Jiro has been playing, it's always nice," DeBrusk said.
+"We were just playing smart."

-Brian Elliott had 22 saves for the Flyers, who have lost two straight and three of four.
+The Flyers have lost two straight - getting outscored by a 7-1 margin - and three of four.

+"We've got to find a way to score some goals," Philadelphia's Sean Couturier said.
+"We're trying to put pucks in the net.
+We're just not jumping on loose pucks and capitalizing on our chances."

 The Bruins improved to 4-0 at home, where they last played Oct.
 13 in an 8-2 rout of the Detroit Red Wings.